United States v. Scheinberg: Player response

 "Along with everyone else in the poker world, I'm shocked," said Brandon Adams, a poker professional who has appeared in televised tournaments on NBC and ESPN.
 "The expectation was that there would be warning signs.
 These sites went from multibillion-dollar enterprises to on the ropes overnight."
 He added: "Some players have literally millions of dollars in their online poker accounts."

 The Poker Players Alliance called upon poker players affected by the shutdown to contact their congressional representatives.

-Poker player and then-current U.S. Congressman Barney Frank, in an interview with The Hill, lamented that the Justice Department is more focused on prosecuting online poker sites than those responsible for the mortgage crisis and financial meltdown.
+Poker player and then-current U.S. Congressman Barney Frank, in an interview with The Hill, lamented that the Justice Department is more focused on prosecuting online poker sites than those responsible for the subprime mortgage crisis and the 2008 financial crisis.

-In an editorial in the Washington Post, poker player and former U.S. Senator Alfonse D'Amato, a long-time favorite of industry lobbyists, wrote: "This is an attack on Internet poker and American poker players like me.
+In an editorial in the Washington Post, poker player and a former three-term U.S. Senator from New York Alfonse D'Amato, a long-time favorite of industry lobbyists, wrote: "This is an attack on Internet poker and American poker players like me.
 Through these strong-arm tactics, prosecutors think they can ban Internet poker.
 Instead, they are making millions of Americans victims in an attempt to make online poker illegal without the support of legislators or the public."
 He called on President Barack Obama to rein in the prosecuting attorneys in the Southern District of New York.